shreytheshreyas/tp/docs/UserGuide.md

 * `deadline t/1 d/2020-10-25`.
 Adds the deadline 25/10/2020
 to the first task in the task list.

+### Adding a priority to a task: `priority`
+Adds a priority to an existing task.
+1 denotes the highest priority.

+Format: `priority t/TASK_INDEX p/PRIORITY`

+* The `TASK_INDEX` must be a positive integer.
+* The task must exist before a deadline can be added.
+* The `PRIORITY` must be a positive interger.
+* You must be in ProjectView before adding a deadline to a task.

+Example of usage:

+* `priority t/1 p/1`.
+Adds the highest priority, 1,
+to the first task in the task list.

 ### Deleting a task: `delete`
 Deletes a task from the task list.